synthead/timex_datalink_client/README.md

 ## Code examples

-Code examples for supported protocols have their own documentation:
+Each protocol is individually documented with their own code examples:

 - [Using TimexDatalinkClient with Protocol 1](docs/timex_datalink_protocol_1.md)
 - [Using TimexDatalinkClient with Protocol 3](docs/timex_datalink_protocol_3.md)